thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/1_alabastron/cat-26.md

 ## Comments and Comparanda

 On core-formed alabastra of this period see comments on {% cat '2003.193' %}.
-For the classification of this particular alabastron see [[Grose 1989]], class II:D, alabastron form II:8: pp. 158–159, no. 140.
+For the classification of this particular alabastron see {% cite 'Grose 1989' %}, class II:D, alabastron form II:8: pp. 158–159, no. 140.

 ## Provenance